 • For the Topping: Pulse bread, butter, salt and pepper in food processor until mixture resembles coarse crumbs, about ten 1-second pulses.
 Transfer to a large bowl and toss with onions; set aside.

-• For the Beans and Sauce: Adjust oven rack to middle position and heat oven to 425 degrees F. Fill a large bowl with ice water.
+• For the Beans and Sauce: Preheat oven to 425 degrees F. Fill a large bowl with ice water.
 Bring 4 quarts of water to a boil in a large pot or Dutch oven.
-Add 2 tablespoons salt and beans.
-Cook beans until bright green and crisp-tender, about 6 minutes.
+Add 2 tablespoons salt and the beans.
+Cook the beans until bright green and crisp-tender, about 6 minutes.
 Drain beans in colander and plunge immediately into ice water to stop cooking.
 Spread beans on paper towel-lined baking sheet to drain.

-• Add butter to now-empty pot and melt over medium-high heat until foaming subsides.
+• Add butter to now-empty pot and melt over medium-high heat.
 Add mushrooms, garlic, salt, and pepper; cook until mushrooms release moisture and liquid evaporates, about 6 minutes.
 Add flour and cook for 1 minute, stirring constantly.
 Stir in broth and bring to simmer, stirring constantly.
 Add cream, reduce heat to medium, and simmer until sauce is thickened and reduced to 3½ cups, about 12 minutes.
 Season with salt and pepper to taste.

 • Add green beans to sauce and stir until evenly coated.
-Arrange in an even layer in 3-quart (or 9×13-inch) baking dish.
-Sprinkle with topping and bake until top is golden brown and sauce is bubbling around edges, about 15 minutes.
+Arrange in an even layer in a 9×13-inch baking dish.
+Sprinkle evenly with the topping and bake until top is golden brown and sauce is bubbling around edges, about 15 minutes.
 Serve immediately.
 Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.

 Notes